Most weddings are all-inclusive meaning all-ages events, I had

 children at mine.
 However, some people want a break from children at all (or part) of the wedding.
 Some of your guests will like this, others won’t, whether you are a fan of no children at a wedding

 or are – it is your choice.
 If you are a fan here are a few things to consider when having kids at your wedding.

-you invite over a certain number of children you may have to provide some childcare such as a babysitter or creche to keep the children occupied.
-This is not a bad idea and can give some of your
+stipulate that if you invite over a certain number of children you may have to provide some childcare such as a babysitter or creche to keep the children occupied.
+This is not a bad idea and can give

 - a) table entertainment you can purchase great little kids’ packs